-Locate the Office 2007 Work Files folder on your disk and open it, then open the Access Files folder

-You are going to work first with a database similar to the one you created in Lesson 7.
-A document called Students 2007has been prepared for you.

-In the Access Files folder open the Students 2007 database (NOT the Student Database 2007 database!)

-On the left side of the Access window, use the pull down menu to make sure the Forms object is selected (Fig. 8.2), then double click to open Student 2007 Form
+Locate the Work Files for Office 2010 folder on your disk and open it, then open the Access Files folder You are going to work first with a database similar to the one you created in Lesson 6.
+A database called Students 2010 has been prepared for you.
+In the Access Files folder open the Students 2010 database (NOT the Student Roster 2010 database) On the left frame of the Access window, click on the down arrow to bring up the pull down menu of database objects (Fig. 8.1)

-Fig. 8.2 Selecting a Form or a Table

-You should see the Forms View of the Students 2007 database, as illustrated in Fig. 8.3.
+Fig. 8.1 Selecting a Form or a Table Make sure the Forms object is selected (Fig. 8.1), then double click to open the Student Records Form You should see the Forms View of the Students 2010 database, as illustrated in Fig. 8.2.

-Students 2007 Form

-First Name Elizabeth Clubs Home improvement

-Middle Name Anne Crochet

-Last Name Hoden Cooking

-Home Contact Mr and Mrs Hoden Hobbies Reading

-Nick Name Beth Gardening

-Gender F 💌

-Address 1 23 Main Street Favorite Jogging

-Fig. 8.3 The Forms View of the Students 2007 database

-8.2 REVIEWING THE BASICS

-You may not have worked with databases a great deal prior to using these tutorials, so it will be a good idea to start by recapitulating what you learned in Lesson 7 by way of reinforcement.
+Fig. 8.2 The Forms View of the Students 2010 database 8.2 REVIEWING THE BASICS You may not have worked with databases a great deal prior to using these tutorials, so it will be a good idea to start by recapitulating what you learned in Lesson 6 by way of reinforcement.
 Then you can move on to learn about the new features of the Access database that are targeted for this tutorial.
 Let's start with terminology.
 A database is a document which contains a set of records.
 Each record is made up of one or more fields, and each field may or may not contain entries.
 For example, a database of movie titles might have records for a few thousand movies.
 Each record will have fields for the movie title, the director, the producer, the star(s), and so on.
 A particular entry for the Movie Title field might be "Star Wars."

-Viewing the data in the database

-When you first open an existing database into primary memory, it is generally best to open a Forms View of the database because you can easily view the contents of an entire record on the screen, thus showing you what all the records basically contain.
+Viewing the data in the database When you first open an existing database into primary memory, it is generally best to open a Forms View of the database because you can easily view the contents of an entire record on the screen, thus showing you what all the records basically contain.
 In the Forms View, as you can see, the data for one complete record is shown in the Form.
-Notice the database navigation tools at the bottom of the Form window (Fig. 8.4).
+Notice the database navigation tools at the bottom of the Form window (Fig. 8.3).

-Fig. 8.4 Navigation tools in the Access database

-Look them over now to re-familiarize yourself with how they work.
+Fig. 8.3 Navigation tools in the Access database Look them over now to re-familiarize yourself with how they work.

-Now, close the Students 2007 Form and, in the Objects menu in the left hand side of the database window, switch to Tables, and double click on Student Records Table

-This Datasheet view (Fig. 8.5) shows the records across the screen in rows and columns much like the Spreadsheets you learned to use in Lessons 4 and 5.
+Now, close the Student Records Form and, in the Objects menu in the left frame of the database window, switch to Tables, and double click on Student Records Table This Datasheet view (Fig. 8.4) shows the records across the screen in rows and columns much like the Spreadsheets you learned to use in Lessons 4 and 5.